sdp-tech/Visualization/README.md

   - Phase 2

 We continue to work with the World Bank through the "PPI Deal Tracking" project.
-In response to global fan demographics in 2020, we collect and classify PPI Deals that have been affected by Corona 19.
+In response to global pandemic in 2020, we collect and classify PPI Deals that have been affected by Covid-19.
 Furthermore, the goal is to build a SDP-specific infrastructure database to increase competitiveness.

   - Phase 3

 Based on the infrastructure database of SDPs built through the previous Phases, we plan to make visualizations that can derive insights (and here it is!)

-#### About the Map
+***
 # Features
   - Retreive data from JSON API
   - Interactive filters